 We offer in-person and virtual field trips and other customized program options to fit your needs for students in preschool through high school.
 Traditional in-person field trips takes place in Blandford’s 264 acres of forests, wetlands and meadows and offer an immersive experience with nature and wildlife.
 If you are unable to come to us, we also offer live virtual field trips with a Blandford Educator.

-In-Person Field Trips
+School Field Trips (Sept-May)

 In-Person Field Trip Options: